stevavoliajvar/stop_cloudflare/INSTRUCTION.md

 &nbsp;

-Whenever git operates on the stop_cloudflare project, all connections to codeberg are automatically over Tor with this configuration (because the `url` in `.git/config` references the virtual host `mrsnowden` in `~/.ssh/config`).
+Whenever git operates on the stop_cloudflare project, all connections to git are automatically over Tor with this configuration (because the `url` in `.git/config` references the virtual host `mrsnowden` in `~/.ssh/config`).